brainiak/brainiak.github.io/tutorials/index.md

     ![alt](/tutorials/img/colab-01.jpeg){:width="800px"}

-  - Enter brainiak/tutorials
+  - Enter ‘brainiak tutorials’ in the search box
   - Choose branch master (should be already selected by default)
-  - Click on notebook tutorials/colab-env-setup.ipynb
+  - Click on notebook `tutorials/colab-env-setup.ipynb` (you may need to scroll down)

     ![alt](/tutorials/img/colab-02.jpeg){:width="800px"}